Perry Barr station and bus interchange

 The new bus interchange will have:

-- a better layout so buses can get to it more quickly
+- a much better layout so buses can get to it more quickly

-- a new stop for the Sprint service
+- a new stop for cross city services

 - a new pedestrian area between the interchange, train station and One Stop